scality/cloudserver/docs/INTEGRATIONS.rst

 `Docker swarm <https://docs.docker.com/engine/swarm/>`__ is a clustering tool developped by Docker and ready to use with its containers.
-It allows to start a service, which we define and use as a means to ensure s3server's continuous availability to the end user.
+It allows to start a service, which we define and use as a means to ensure Zenko CloudServer's continuous availability to the end user.
 Indeed, a swarm defines a manager and n workers among n+1 servers.
 We will do a basic setup in this tutorial, with just 3 servers, which already provides a strong service resiliency, whilst remaining easy to